 Performance and Scaling

-By identifying the use-cases up front, we differentially encrypt the data using algorithms that allow you to run operations on the data without decrypting it.
+By identifying the use-cases up front, Skyflow differentially encrypts sensitive data using algorithms that let you run operations on this data without decrypting it.

 All of this functionality is available to you as a simple, clean API.

 By using a single API you can retrieve different versions of the same data by simply changing a single parameter.
 This reduces integration and engineering complexity.
 You can integrate different services using the same API and retrieve different forms of the data depending on the access policies.

 For example, a customer service application that should only have access to social security numbers in a redacted form can use the same API as another application that has access to social security numbers in a plain-text or masked form.

 Using Skyflow’s polymorphic encryption engine provides you with an unprecedented level of security with a minimal impact on performance and processing speed.
 Most importantly, you no longer have to make the false choice between security and utility.
 You can use your data without compromising on security and privacy.
 Sign up to try Skyflow.